Sinixt dialect

-Naming
+Nomenclature

-Names for the different Salishan plateau languages are based in the land on which they are spoken, and, since colonization and the relocation of Interior Salish families, the differences between these languages are not as well-known today, and a more generalized language has come into use."
-However, the Sinixt state on their website that they wish to preserve their language, with its unique dialectic differences, as exactly as possible, no matter how insignificant the pronunciation differences may be between the various dialects.
-They also "encourage people working to save the language to respect these dialects whenever possible and to honor them."
+Linguists named Salishan Plateau languages based in the land on which they are spoken, and, since colonization and the relocation of Interior Salish families, the differences between these languages are not as well-known today, and a more generalized language has come into use.
+However, the Sinixt Nation, an unrecognized First Nation in Canada states on its website that it wishes to preserve the language with its unique dialectic differences, as exactly as possible, no matter how insignificant the pronunciation differences may be between the various dialects.
+The Sinixt also "encourage people working to save the language to respect these dialects whenever possible and to honor them."

-The Sinixt Nation website also states that "(o)riginally there were two versions of the language for Sinixt peoples, one for the men (snskəlxʷcín or language of humans) and one for the women (snsəlxcín or language of water).
+The Sinixt Nation website also states that "originally there were two versions of the language for Sinixt peoples, one for the men (snskəlxʷcín or language of humans) and one for the women (snsəlxcín or language of water).
 Both of these dialects were understood by all Sinixt people but reserved for speaking only by the determined sex."
 The language used today "is a combination of the two."